extraction-tools/ANN/Liliet/NewFunction/Readme.md

 ### Pseudodata

+Cross section values are generated in the file **genytree.C** without selecting the CFFs reproducibility within 20%.

-There are a total of 19 kinematic settings where a Least Squares fit was able to reproduce the *true* values within 20% difference, as seen in the file **CFFs_SelKine_0.05.pdf**.
+After a least Squares fit was able to reproduce the *true* values within 20% difference, as seen in the file **CFFs_SelKine_0.05.pdf**, there remain a total of 19 kinematic settings.

 The generated cross section F at the selected kinematics was obtained with a 5% variance.